-Most prescription labels fail to meet guidelines, risking dosage errorsJuly 9th, 2014 in Health /
+Most prescription labels fail to meet guidelines, risking dosage errorsJuly 9, 2014 in Medicine & Health / Health

 Small print and poor printing on prescription labels handed out by pharmacists may be misread and may lead to errors in taking medication, according to new research by the University of Waterloo and CNIB (Canadian National Institute for the Blind).